The Sisters EP

-The Sisters EP is an extended play (EP) by English rock band Pulp released in May 1994.
+The Sisters EP is an EP by English rock band Pulp released in May 1994.
 It was their third release after the band signed to Island Records and it reached number 19 on the UK Singles Chart, becoming their highest chart position at the time.

 Overview

 "Babies" was originally released as a single on the Gift record label in 1992 – the version on this EP is an edited and remixed version.
 The other three tracks were recorded during the His 'n' Hers sessions, but were not included on that album.
 The entire single was re-released for the first time on the His 'n' Hers 2006 2-disc deluxe edition re-issue.

 Ed Buller is the producer of "His 'n' Hers", "Your Sister's Clothes" and "Seconds"; however the producer of "Babies" is less certain.
 But the credits for 2006 re-issue of His 'n' Hers which includes "Babies" does not mention another producer for the track (CD1 track 5) despite including a number of tracks as exceptions for other reasons.